Aliasing and phase shifting in pseudo-spectral simulations of the incompressible Navier-Stokes equations: Conclusions

 Finally, it is worth placing these efficiency gains in a broader perspective.
 The numerical cost of a DNS scales as $N^4$, combining $N^3$ grid operations and a CFL-limited time step proportional to $1/N$.
 A simulation at $N = 32768$ \cite{YEUNG2025} is therefore at least $10^6$ times more expensive than one at $N = 1000$ with the same code.
 Methods such as phase shifting can reduce this cost by a factor of roughly $3$, and modern GPUs offer a similar factor over CPUs for double-precision arithmetic.
 These gains are welcome, but they are negligible compared to the six orders of magnitude separating moderate- and extreme-resolution simulations.
 The $N^4$ scaling implies that even a factor-of-$3$ reduction in $N$ yields a $3^4 \approx 80$-fold decrease in cost—a much more effective lever than algorithmic improvements alone.
 This underscores the importance of carefully choosing the minimum resolution required to answer a given scientific question, rather than defaulting to the largest affordable grid.
 Without breakthroughs in energy or computing technology, routinely running simulations at $N \gtrsim 10^4$ is difficult to reconcile with the imperative to limit greenhouse gas emissions from scientific research.
 We hope that the efficiency improvements demonstrated here, together with their open-source implementation, will help the turbulence community pursue ambitious science within more sustainable computational budgets.

 \acknowledgments

 Part of this work was performed using resources provided by CINES (under GENCI allocation number A0180107567) and the GRICAD infrastructure (https://gricad.univ-grenoble-alpes.fr), which is supported by Grenoble research communities.
 This project received initial financial support from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant Agreement No. 647018 – WATU).
 It is supported by the Simons Foundation through the Simons Collaboration on Wave Turbulence.
 We gratefully acknowledge the open-source movement, especially the Python community, whose tools and collaborative spirit were essential to this work.
 A CC-BY public copyright license has been applied by the authors to the present document and will be applied to all subsequent versions up to the Author Accepted Manuscript arising from this submission, in accordance with the grant’s open access conditions.
+The authors would like to sincerly acknowledge Nicolas Mordant for his insightful discussions and for reviewing this manuscript.